 Strega has selected LoRaWAN™ as its main wireless technological choice for its low power industrial grade sensors.

 LoRaWAN network architecture is typically laid out in a star-of-stars topology in which gateways is a transparent bridge relaying messages between end-devices and a central server in the backend.
 Gateways are connected to the network server via standard IP connections while end-devices use single-hop wireless communication to one or many gateways.
 Our end-point communication is bi-directional, allowing control back to our sensors.
-In the case of Strega smart-valves, our concept permits reading and writing (open/close command).
+In the case of Strega devices, our concept permits reading and writing (open/close or On/Off) commands).

 Communication between end-devices and gateways is spread out on different frequency channels and data rates.
 The selection of the data rate is a trade-off between communication range and message duration.
 Due to the spread spectrum technology, communications with different data rates do not interfere with each other and create a set of “virtual” channels increasing the capacity of the gateway.
 LoRaWAN data rates range from 0.3 kbps to 50 kbps.
 To maximize both battery life of the end-devices and overall network capacity, the LoRaWAN network server is managing the data rate and RF output for each end-device individually by means of an adaptive data rate (ADR) scheme.